POLICY AND PROCEDURES.

 To ensure high standards of care and education are maintained staff will regularly attend training to improve their practice and upgrade their childcare qualifications.
 All staff will renew first aid and child protection training as required.
 Staff will attend cluster training four times per year and the pre-school will be closed twice a year to facilitate this training.

 During the year there will be several visitors to the group i.e. Dental Nurse, Crossing Petrol Person, Police Officer, Road Safety Officer, NSPCC Officer.
 If you have an occupation which would be of interest to the children i.e. nurse, vet, construction worker etc and would be willing to spend a short time speaking about your role, please let the Pre-school Leader know and we will be happy to arrange for you to visit.

 The group has an Early Years advisor who spends time in the group observing our practice and making recommendations for improvement.
 The group is also inspected annually by Department of Social Services and regularly by the Department of Education to ensure the highest of standards are being achieved.

-The full version of all our policies are kept in a file on the parents information rack, in the reception hall.
+The full version of all our policies are emailed to parents and are kept in a file on the parents information rack, in the reception hall.
 Parents are encouraged to read these at any time.